China leaves India trailing in race for reserve currency status

 Beijing has introduced a flurry reforms to ensure the yuan was considered "freely usable" in IMF parlance, meaning widely used in international transactions and commonly traded.

-India's nationalist government also harbours ambitions to increase the country's clout on the international stage and to extend the reach of its currency, freeing up investment and trade.
+India's nationalist government also harbors ambitions to increase the country's clout on the international stage and to extend the reach of its currency, freeing up investment and trade.

 After all, in 1980, India was an economy roughly the same size as China.
 Now China is more than four-and-a-half times larger.